Skip to Content

 When you’re called, you’ll have 1 hour to make your way to TRON.
 You can always check to see exactly what groups are boarding both in the app as well as on display boards found throughout the park.

-Note: We have personally been able to ride after our official return times at other attractions with virtual queues, as well as knowing many others that were able to do the same.
-While we expect that Disney will continue to be flexible with those return times (at least for the immediate future), you shouldn’t rely on them doing so.
+Note: We have personally been able to sometimes ride after our official return times at attractions with virtual queues, as well as knowing many others that were able to do the same.
+But you should never expect that to be the case, and you shouldn’t rely on Disney to allow it.
 Instead, whenever possible, we recommend you attempt to ride during your assigned time.

 7. When it is your turn, enter the line